 Cases No 01 2026

-Autoflow A debt-collection platform we built.
+Autoflow A debt-collection platform for a Brazilian credit company.

 portfolio today 142 aging 38 at risk 12 0–7d 8–30d 31–60d 60d+ 01 Dashboard portfolio · prioritised contract · 0428‑3 issued due +7d +30 AI · contract read next · settlement offer 02 Contract live data · AI read inbox · triage PAY NEG PAY N/R 03 Triage intent · reply · next